-Given your experience, what do you think the difficulties in institutionalizing a knowledge based approach to acquisition programs are, whereby production sequentially follows technology and product development?
+What are the difficulties in institutionalizing a knowledge based approach to acquisition programs, whereby production sequentially follows technology and product development?

 But, when you have publicly debated institutions, and you share that responsibility, it is different.
 Congress does not have the technical means by itself to devise the missile defence program.
-Normally, the Congressional Missile Defense budget and program is created in collaboration with a combination of government and industry.
+Normally, the Congressional Missile Defense budget and program is created in collaboration with both government and industry.

 If I’m a huge corporation, and I just spent 10 years investing in a technology, I’m going to figure out how to get that technology into the acquisition plans of the government.
-I’m going to hire people who are full time focused on trying to do that because I’m going to make the biggest profit if I do, since I’m going to have a competitive advantage by being the one who developed this new technology.
+I’m going to hire people who are focused full time on trying to do that because I’m going to make the biggest profit if I do by having a competitive advantage as the one who developed this new technology.
 By it’s very nature, this process is not going to operate efficiently.
 I have been a part of this process for 35 years at all different levels and worked very closely with Congress and industry.
 It’s an inefficient system by design because there is going be political, military, and industrial compromises and a schedule built around the Congressional budget process.
 So investing a lot of money in one technology that accomplishes a tremendous amount of progress in a short period of time is rarely going to happen.

 I think the military has made great progress in that area with the JCS and the Goldwater-Nickels Act of 1986.
 All of that shows we have a greater ability to allow one service to take the lead on a capability instead of being redundant; but, there is still that constituency that has to be addressed.
 When you address different political, industry, allied, and military constituencies- all of these agendas end up being part of a compromise which makes acquisition less efficient.
 Ultimately, MDA’s budget was determined by Congress no matter what we or my leadership proposed.